Sector Alpha

 FMCG - Rice deep value stocks with the highest earnings growth

-• Chamanlal Setia Exports Ltd — PAT growth +24.1% YoY, earnings stable
+• Chamanlal Setia Exports Ltd — PAT growth +52.0% YoY, earnings turning around (inflection up)

 Why are FMCG - Rice stocks underperforming despite improving earnings?